junovhs/warden/README.md

 ## "Is this an Agent?"

-No. Agents (like Devin) try to be the pilot. **Warden keeps you as the pilot.**
+No. Agents (like Devin) try to be the pilot. **SlopChop keeps you as the pilot.**

-Warden is the navigation system and the safety interlocks.
+SlopChop is the navigation system and the safety interlocks.
 It allows you to use the most powerful LLMs available (which are currently chat-based) without sacrificing the integrity of your local codebase.

 ---